 Despite the colourful vocabulary, Maime was quite religious.
 She attended church at St John The Apostle.
 I remember a statue of the Virgin Mary that she had in her bedroom at the top of the stairs.
 I didn’t know what it was at the time, but I remember thinking it was very pretty.

 There were two stores on opposite corners of Division and Pine.
-McBride’s, I believe was the name of the one that was across the street from the duplex.
-Maime almost always shopped at McBride’s.
+Marsh’s, I believe was the name of the one that was across the street from the duplex.
+Maime almost always shopped at Marsh’s.
 She would always have a chat with the butcher, and I would get a couple of the penny candies from behind the counter.
-We would occasionally go to the other shop, but she never got me candy from there because she said their candy was stale.
+We would occasionally go to the other shop, McBride’s but she never got me candy from there because she said their candy was stale.
 On one of our rare trips to the other shop, I was offered a piece of candy and I told them what Maime had told me – their candy was stale.
 Maime was horrified and I don’t think we ever went back.

 I don’t remember if we had our dog Mickey when we were living there.
 I suppose we probably did as there are pictures of me taken with her when I was quite young.
 I do however remember having a pet turtle named Myrtle.
 Its house was a little terrarium style container, with plastic palm trees.
 It was quite low and apparently, the turtle escaped.
 Maime and I looked for it everywhere without success.
 She told me not to worry and promised me it would come home.
 Not long after, Myrtle made a miraculous return.
 Maime insisted that she had found her sleeping under the sofa.
 I suspect Maime had discovered poor old Myrtle had died and made up the story so she would have time to find a replacement.
 Whatever the truth, I was happy to have my turtle back.